AniruddhaHumane/NetflixSubs/README.md

 8. Adjust the delay in subtitles by using extension options
 9. Enjoy the subs!

+### Instructions

+- Allows users to fetch subs from their local directory and show them on Netflix.
+- Set path inside `server.py` and that's it.

+- You can also create a shortcut on the desktop with respective paths to run it quickly.
+- Even better to keep it in windows startup or crontab!

 ## Adjust subs
 1. Install SubtitleEdit
 2. Tools -> Batch Convert